 --create-namespace \

-6. Verify that the gateway proxy service is created and assigned an external address.
+3. Verify that the ingress gateway pod is running and the service is assigned an external address.
 It might take a few minutes for the load balancer to deploy.

 Example output: